spacetelescope/jdaviz/docs/specviz/displaying.rst

 You can find the following Pan/Zoom tools available in the viewer toolbar on the top right of the viewer:

+Home
+^^^^

+This button will reset your zoom and panning to display the spectrum.

+Previous zoom is also available by right-clicking on the home icon and selecting the previous zoom icon.
+This will revert to the last saved zoom state.
+Zoom states are saved when beginning a zoom selection or when activating a pan/zoom tool.

 .. _image-pan-zoom:

 2D Bidirectional Pan/Zoom
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The |icon-zoom-pan-2d| icon allows you to zoom using the scroll wheel.
 The window will zoom into the area around your cursor:

 .. image:: ../img/Specviz_2D_Zoom.gif